drmbt/DRMBT-TD_shared/Lottery/README.md

 Lottery is a global component for quickly adding entrants to a lottery pool and selecting a random winner by rotating through the entrants wheel of fortune style.

-It was commissioned by [DandiDoesIt](https://www.patreon.com/DandiDoesIt), powering [The Dandi Line](https://www.twitch.tv/dandidoesi), a Live Performance Video Game (LPVG) leveraging the
+It was commissioned by [DandiDoesIt](https://www.patreon.com/DandiDoesIt), powering [The Dandi Line](https://www.twitch.tv/dandidoesit), a Live Performance Video Game (LPVG) leveraging the
 Twitch platform as a vehicle for interactive theater.

 ---
 ### Quickstart

+If dragging tox to network for first time, relink the audio sample dependency 'click.wav' located default in lib/samples

 Add entrants to the lottery pool with op.LOTTERY.Addentrent('username') or built by adding an Entrant Name and pulsing customPar['Addentrant']